eddycharly/terraform-provider-kops/README.md

 ## Why use it

-KOPS is an amazing tool but it can be challenging to integrate in an IAC (infrastructure as code) stack.
+kOps is an amazing tool but it can be challenging to integrate in an IAC (infrastructure as code) stack.

-Typical solutions usually involve running KOPS CLI in shell scripts or generating KOPS templates manually and force syncing them with the KOPS store.
+Typical solutions usually involve running kOps CLI in shell scripts or generating kOps templates manually and force syncing them with the kOps store.

 In most cases, getting something idempotent is difficult because you need to somewhat keep the state of the cluster and are responsible for deleting obsolete